renovatebot/renovate/lib/modules/datasource/readme.md

 The minimum exported interface for a datasource is a function called `getReleases` that takes a lookup config as input.

-The config contains:
+The config has:

 - `packageName`: the package's full name including scope if present (e.g. `@foo/bar`)
 - `registryUrls`: an array of registry Urls to try

-`getReleases` should return an object containing:
+`getReleases` should return an object having:

 - `releases`: an array of strings of matched versions.
 This is the only mandatory field.
 - `deprecationMessage`: a string description of the package's deprecation notice, if applicable